Fuel poverty gap

 1. Main facts and figures

-- in almost every year between 2003 and 2016, White households had a bigger average fuel poverty gap (the amount of money needed to get out of fuel poverty), compared with households from all other ethnic groups combined
+- in almost every year between 2003 and 2017, White households had a bigger average fuel poverty gap than ethnic minority households

-- however, the difference in the fuel poverty gap between the 2 ethnic groups has reduced in size in recent years
+- the difference in the fuel poverty gap between White households and ethnic minority households was smaller in 2017 compared with 2011

 The ethnic categories used in this data

-Data on fuel poverty is collected as part of the English Housing Survey using the 18-category ethnicity classification from the 2011 Census.
+Data on fuel poverty is collected as part of the English Housing Survey using 18 ethnic groups used in the 2011 Census.

-However, for this data, the number of people surveyed (the ‘sample size’) was too small to draw any firm conclusions about specific or broad ethnic categories.
+However, for this data, the number of people surveyed was too small to draw any firm conclusions about specific ethnic groups.

 Therefore, the data is broken down into the following 2 categories: